TABLE OF CONTENTS

 - Food to eat

 - Download Printable Food List PDF

-This food guide is not designed to make you feel restricted forever, but if you are suffering from inflammation, chronic issues, weight gain, and more, I advise you to try eliminating what you can until you heal your gut and are happy with how you feel!
+The Accelerated Food Guide is not designed to make you feel restricted forever, but if you are suffering from inflammation, chronic issues, weight gain, and more, I advise you to try eliminating what you can until you heal your gut and are happy with how you feel!